 To save weight pedal makers use exotic materials like carbon fibre, titanium and ceramic bearings on their high-end pedals; heavier riders are best steering clear and such pedals often have a rider weight limit

-Clipless pedals start from about £25 and go up to around £600 (though the spendiest pedals ever, Speedplay's Zero Nanograms, are currently unavailable)
+Clipless pedals start from about £25 and go up to around £600 (though the spendiest non-power pedals ever, Speedplay's Zero Nanograms, are currently unavailable)

 Clipless pedals for racing — most single-sided pedals and Speedplay Zeros — are designed with clearance at the edges so you can pedal round corners

 Because they hold your feet in the right place on the pedals and keep them there, clipless pedals are more efficient than regular shoes and flat pedals.
 They're also much easier to get out of than the clip and strap pedals enthusiast riders and racers used before the 1980s

 Shoes for clipless pedals have stiff soles, which also improves efficiency and comfort.

 There are two types of clipless pedal.
 Pedals for road racing follow the original concept introduced by Look in 1984.
 The cleat stands proud of the sole and is attached by three bolts.
 This allows an uncomplicated, very rigid sole, but is awkward to walk in.